preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 If you don't want to connect the glossary set to an information page - for example if you just want to edit look and feel - you're done now.

-**Note!** For a glossary set that will be used for Taxonomy navigation, all mappings should be to pages.
+**Note!** For a glossary set that will be used for taxonomy navigation, all mappings should be to pages.

 To connect to an information page, do the following: